Skip to main content

 What we found

 During the earlier service, the temperature sensor was knocked out of its clip on the coil.
 The clip is small and the probe sits in a narrow channel along the coil surface, so a cleaning brush or a refitted filter panel can dislodge it.
 Once loose, the probe hung in the airstream and read room air instead of the coil.
 That reading ran several degrees warmer than the coil itself.
 The board took it to mean the coil had reached set temperature and stopped the compressor.
 With the compressor off, the air warmed a little, the reading rose further, and the board restarted.
-That loop produced the rapid on-off pattern the client described.
+That loop produced the rapid on-off pattern the homeowner described.

 What fixed it

 We pushed the temperature sensor back into its clip on the coil surface.
 The clip was intact, so the probe only needed reseating.
 We then confirmed the sensor reading matched the contact thermometer on the coil within one degree.
-With the unit reassembled, we ran a full cooling cycle and watched the compressor stay on without cutting out until set temperature was reached.
+With the unit reassembled, we ran a complete cooling cycle and watched the compressor stay on without cutting out until set temperature was reached.
 No parts were replaced, and no electronic testing was needed beyond checking the reading.

 Outcome